alchemy-fr/Phraseanet-Docs/en/User/Guide/Actions.rst

 * **Regenerating the sub-definition**: to re-generate thumbnails and subviews from original documents for the selected records.
-* **Video tools**: Available only if the selected media type is a video, this tab propose a tool to customize the thumbnail of a video.
+* **Video tools**: Available only if the selected media is a video, this tab propose tools to customize the thumbnail of the selected video.
 * **Rotation**: Rotate thumbnails and previews images for the selected media.
   Rotation won't be applied to original documents.
 * **Substitution**: Replace the original document by an other.
 A checkbox